Sh1Yo/x8/README.md

 # Features
 - A lot of things to customize: key template, value template, encodings, and even injection points.
-- Supports 6 main methods: GET, POST, PUT, PATH, DELETE, HEAD.
+- Supports 6 main methods: GET, POST, PUT, PATCH, DELETE, HEAD.
 - Has built in 2 main body types: json, urlencode.
 - Able to discover parameters with not random value, like admin=true
 - Uses fast GNU diff as a response comparer.